Barrister at University Chambers

 Daniel is a barrister at University Chambers in Sydney.
-He specialises in corporate and commercial disputes, class actions (aka representative proceedings), and human rights litigation.
+He specialises in corporate and commercial disputes, property disputes, insolvency litigation, and class actions.
 He regularly acts for high worth individuals, small to medium size businesses, large corporates, and large groups of aggrieved people.

 Before being called to the bar, Daniel was a senior associate at a specialist litigation firm in Sydney.
 He was a finalist in the dispute resolution category of the Lawyers Weekly 30 Under 30 awards in 2015 and 2016, and in the pro bono category in 2017.